jpalmerr/CV/README.md

 I also worked within our image stack, integrating services using Apache Kafka.

 Whilst at ITV, I received training.
 This included completing a 3 day workshop with Underscore's Dave Gurnell.

+After 20 months I was promoted to Core Scala Engineer.

 ## Education